AndrewBulata/Aragonese-Pluralisation/README.md

 ```

 Note: You might have noticed the inclusion of gibberish words such as 'banavanau', 'lau', and 'glet'.
 These are used to test the model's behavior when encountering new words that follow the *phonotactic* rules of Aragonese.
 (Phonotactics is a branch of phonology that deals with the permissible combinations of sounds in a particular language.
-For example, it explains why the famous phrase “Strč prst skrz krk” is Czech and not English.)
+For example, it explains why the famous phrase “Strč prst skrz krk” is Czech and not English. 🤣)

 ## Executing the program

-In this repository, you will find the file 'Aragonese Plural Finder 90% Machine Learning.ipynb,' which reads the file 'aragonese_word_pairs.txt,' also included here.
+In this repository, you will find the file 'Aragonese Plural Finder 90% Machine Learning.ipynb' (the same script as above) which reads the file 'aragonese_word_pairs.txt,' also included here.

 ---
 ## Final remarks